 - Huckleberry Pie from Strawberry Shortcake.

-- Rick in Polly Pocket.
-He's the only boy among Polly's closest friends.
+- Rick in Polly Pocket is the only boy among Polly's closest friends.

-- In the 2010 reboot of Pound Puppies, Patches is the only boy in the Super Secret Pup Squad, (which he is The Leader of).
+- In Pound Puppies (2010), Patches is the only boy in the Super Secret Pup Squad, which he is The Leader of.

 - Total Drama World Tour has Team Amazon, which is made up of four girls, plus Cody (who would probably love this arrangement if one of those girls wasn't Sierra).
 The season also includes a team following The Smurfette Principle and a Gender-Equal Ensemble.

 - The basic premise for The Loud House follows Lincoln, a boy who lives in a large house with ten sisters.